Temple University switchboard: 215-204-7000

 The Alpha Phi Chapter of Beta Alpha Psi, national honorary professional accounting fraternity, was installed in the School of Business and Management in April, 1956.
 The purpose of the organization is to promote an interest in accounting as a profession, to encourage good scholarship and high standards of professional ethics, to acquaint members with recent trends in the accounting field, and to develop qualities of leadership.
 Temple's chapter has been recognized as a "superior chapter" by its national fraternity.

 Invitations to join are issued to selected, advanced accounting majors whose grades are above average.
+Please contact Dr. David Ryan in the Accounting Department at (215) 204-8131 for more information.

 Gamma Iota Sigma